Max-Hervé George

-Max-Hervé George (/fr/; born March 28, 1989) is a French billionaire businessman and entrepreneur, who is currently serving as Chairman and CEO of SWI Group, an alternative investment group with assets of USD $11 Billion, born from the merger of Icona Capital and Stoneweg.
+Max-Hervé George (/fr/; born March 28, 1989) is a French billionaire businessman and entrepreneur, who is currently serving as Chairman and CEO of SWI Group, an alternative investment group with assets of US$11 billion, born from the merger of Icona Capital and Stoneweg.
+In February 2026, he completed the IPO of SWI Capital Holding, the parent holding company of SWI Group, on Euronext Amsterdam.

-George began his professional career as a property developer; he co-founded Ultima Capital Group in 2012 which he exited through an IPO in 2019.
+George began his professional career as a property developer; he co-founded Ultima Capital Group in 2012, which he exited through an IPO in 2019.

 Originally from Metz (France), and after a period in Switzerland, George is now based in London, UK.

 He is also known for managing a rare financial investment instrument life insurance contract "à cours connu", and for his associated long-running legal fight with insurer Aviva.

 Early life and education

 George is the youngest in the family, born March 1989, and grew up in Metz, France with his brother and sister.
 From a very young age George showed great interest in economics and finance.

 After completing his baccalauréat in economics at the Institut Pilâtre de Rozier in 2008, George went on to study law at University of Paris X. He left university in 2010 to focus on his first business ventures in real estate investments and private equity.